How to develop a taxonomy for your information architecture

 What is a taxonomy in information architecture?

-Taxonomy refers to how information is grouped,classified and labelled within a shared information environment.
+In information architecture, taxonomy refers to how information is grouped, classified and labeled within a shared information environment.
 The overarching structure of that shared information environment is the information architecture (IA) and we find our way around it using the navigation.
 Think of an IA as a house.
 The taxonomy determines which pieces of furniture belong in each room and we navigate around the house via doorways and hallways.
 It all fits together to create one shared environment.
-For a website example, think of an online shoe store.
+For a website architecture example, think of an online shoe store.
 The shoes might be organized and labelled by color, size, style, season or collection — that’s the taxonomy.
 The overall picture of where those groups of shoes live is the IA and in our pursuit of new shoes, we might navigate that structure via a navigation bar at the top of the page.
 In the amazing Grand Taxonomy of Rap Names visualization below, we can see how the information is categorized, connected and labeled through the lines and the colors.
 There’s no structure or hierarchy to it yet; that would be the next step in the process to build the IA.

 Creating a taxonomy

 There are so many different ways to carve information up into a taxonomy and the key drivers for determining that are your content and, of course, your users.
 Your taxonomy needs to make sense to your users.

 You may be starting from scratch with a new website or you may have inherited a taxonomy that for whatever reason just isn’t fit for purpose.
 The first step when creating an initial taxonomy is to do a comprehensive audit of your content.
 Ask yourself, is your content relevant?
 Is it up-to-date?
 Is it all necessary?
 Are there opportunities to delete or condense content?
 Once you have your content sorted, you’re ready to move on to the next step of running a card sort with users.